 Tired of using Excel to track the wines in your cellar and want something a bit more…sophisticated?
 As a recovering Excel user who switched to Cellar Tracker (CT) about 10 years ago, I’ve never looked back.
 If you are looking for an easy tool to manage your cellar, I recommend checking it out.
 It’s life changing, and here’s why…

 The founder, Eric LeVine, who developed and maintains this community platform along with his brilliant team, are to be commended.
 They have built a full web version as well as a downloadable app for your tablet and smartphone.
-The cost to use CT is a voluntary donation based on the size of your cellar.
-For example, for up to 499 bottles, a mere $40 per year is recommended.
+For a voluntary donation of under $100 per year, you can manage your cellar of up to 500 bottles (and less if your cellar is smaller).
 It is well worth every penny.
 Here is a brief summary of the awesome features of CT.

 So, what’s it going to be tonight?
 Tart, sweet, spicy, or bold?
 Let CT help direct you to the right one.
 This is probably the most practical feature of CT.
 Once your cellar has been logged, CT lets you browse your cellar by varietal, region, or vintage to quickly display what’s in your cellar according to the parameters you choose.
 It also offers recommendations on when to drink or hold each selection.